gustavorodr/user_crud_with_nestjs/README.md

 # User Crud With NestJS

-Simple user crud using all industry standards.
+Complete user crud using all industry standards.
 This project also have automated tests follow the concepts of DDD, Clean Arch e Design Pattens.

 ![clean architecture explanation](https://blog.cleancoder.com/uncle-bob/images/2012-08-13-the-clean-architecture/CleanArchitecture.jpg)